Frequently Asked Questions

 • I am Dealing With Stomach Ulcers, Can this Diet Help?

 All meat diets have had great success in healing stomach ulcers.
 Considering the Lion Diet is the strictest version of all the meat diets, it should have no problem aiding in your recovery from stomach ulcers.
 One woman who had stomach ulcers since she was 18, rid herself of them entirely at 53 using a fairly “unstrict” version of the carnivore diet.
-Listen to her story below: &t=93s">Lisa Treats Fatigue, Poor Sleep, Joint Pain, Digestive Issues, Stomach Ulcers
+The other thing you should definitely look into is a stool test for H Pylori which should be eradicated with antibiotics. &t=93s">Lisa Treats Fatigue, Poor Sleep, Joint Pain, Digestive Issues, Stomach Ulcers

 • What About High Cholesterol and High Blood Pressure?